Statement of Philosophy

 In preparing individuals to develop their fullest potential for living in the society of today and tomorrow, the Board of Education and the staff of the school district:

-Realizing that education as here defined is a lifelong process, the school system seeks to orient its graduates toward various types of post-secondary education and further formal training and to provide educational opportunities particularly suited to the needs of adults, both as individuals and citizens in a democracy.
+Realizing that education as here defined is a lifelong process, the school system seeks to orient its graduates toward various types of post-secondary education and further formal training and to provide educational opportunities particularly suited to the needs of adults, both as individuals and citizens in an ever evolving world.

 The terms defined here are used in various parts of this manual.
 It would be helpful to read them before examining the manual and refer to them for better understanding.